Boto, Boutu, Pink river dolphin, Amazon river dolphin, Boto, Bufeo, Pink river dolphin

 A

 Currently, very little is known about the mating system of these animals.
 Thus, the dolphins were thought to be monogamous, but recent studies have discovered facts, indicating other types of mating behavior in this species.
 Males of these dolphins are noticeably larger than females.
 They display extremely aggressive behavior: because of biting and abrasion, male dolphins often damage their fins, flukes, and blowholes.
 On the other hand, tooth-raking leads to scarring.
-The reason of this behavior can be tough competition for mating rights, which brings us to polygynous mating system.
+The reason for this behavior can be tough competition for mating rights, which brings us to the polygynous mating system.
 In the meantime, they are likely to practice polyandry and polygynandry - a mating system, where both males and females have a number of mates.
-The breeding period occurs in October - November, while the gestation period lasts approximately 11 months.
+The breeding period occurs from October to November, while the gestation period lasts approximately 11 months.
 The female dolphin normally yields a single baby with an interval of up to 5 years.
 As soon as the baby is born, the mother immediately helps the youngster to come to the water surface for air.
-The calf is nursed by its mother for about a year after birth, becoming independent within 2 - 3 years.
-Male dolphins are ready to mate at 7-12 years old, whereas females - earlier - at 6-10 years old.
+The calf is nursed by its mother for about a year after birth, becoming independent within 2-3 years.
+Male dolphins are ready to mate at 7-12 years of age, whereas females start to breed when they are 6-10 years old.

-: Presently, one of the major threats to these animals' population is continued development of the river systems, which are the natural habitat of these dolphins: they suffer from separation of their range into smaller section due to hydroelectric or irrigation schemes, damming rivers.
-Feeding upon aquatic animals, the dolphins compete with local fishermen.
-Moreover, the animals are threatened by the fishing process, during which they can accidently be caught in fishing nets or injured because of collisions with boats and motors.
+: Presently, one of the major threats to these animals' population is the continued development of the river systems, which are the natural habitat of these dolphins: they suffer from separation of their range into smaller sections due to hydroelectric or irrigation schemes, damming rivers.
+Feeding on aquatic animals, the dolphins compete with local fishermen.
+Moreover, the animals are threatened by the fishing process, during which they can accidentally be caught in fishing nets or injured because of collisions with boats and motors.

-According to the IUCN Red List, the total population size of the Boto is unknown for today, but there are estimated populations in certain areas.
-Thus, in the Amazon basin there are: 107 individuals in the Solimões River (Brazil), 346 the in the Amazon River bordering Peru and Colombia, around 260 individuals in the Mamirauá Lake system of Brazil and 13.000 individuals in the Mamirauá Sustainable Development Reserve.
-The Orinoco basin holds: 122 individuals in the Apuré River (Venezuela), 14-15 individuals in the Orinoco River (Venezuela) and 8 individuals in the Casiquiare River (Venezuela).
-Currently, Botos are classified as Data Deficient (DD) on the IUCN Red List.
+According to the IUCN Red List, the total population size of the Amazon river dolphin is unknown today, but there are estimated populations in certain areas.
+Thus, in the Amazon basin, there are 107 individuals in the Solimões River (Brazil), 346 individuals in the Amazon River bordering Peru and Colombia, around 260 individuals in the Mamirauá Lake system of Brazil, and 13.000 individuals in the Mamirauá Sustainable Development Reserve.
+The Orinoco basin holds 122 individuals in the Apuré River (Venezuela), 14-15 individuals in the Orinoco River (Venezuela), and 8 individuals in the Casiquiare River (Venezuela).
+Currently, this species is classified as Data Deficient (DD) on the IUCN Red List.

 Amazon River dolphins have an important role as predators of the river, and prey on a range of fish species, thus controlling their populations.